Startr/WEB-Sage.Education-docs/docs/features/chat-features/chatshare.md

 * **before**: Opens a new tab to view the previously shared chat from the share link.
 * **delete this link**: Deletes the shared link of the chat and presents the initial share chat modal.
-* **Share to Open WebUI Community**: Opens a new tab for https://openwebui.com/chats/upload with the chat ready to be shared as a snapshot.
+* **Share to Sage WebUI Community**: Opens a new tab for https://openwebui.com/chats/upload with the chat ready to be shared as a snapshot.
 * **Update and Copy Link**: Updates the snapshot of the chat of the previously shared chat link and copies it to your device's clipboard.

 ### Deleting Shared Chats